MicrosoftDocs/quantum-docs-pr/articles/libraries/chemistry/concepts/symmetries-molecular.md

 ---
-title: Symmetries of Molecular Integrals | Microsoft Docs
+title: Symmetries of Molecular Integrals
-description: Symmetries of Molecular Integrals Conceptual Docs
+description: Learn about using the Q# OrbitalIntegral type to enumerate molecular symmetries.
 author: nathanwiebe2
 ms.author: nawiebe
 ms.date: 10/09/2017